Cross-Connection Control Program

 Hydrocorp sends postal letter with instructions to set appointment.

-Water Customers can visit the website OR call toll free HydroCorp Hot-line at
+Water Customers can visit the website OR call our toll free HydroCorp Hot-line at

 844-493-7641

-Cross-Connection Surveyor arrives with I.D. and conducts exterior inspection.
-Surveyor documents existing and any potential corrective actions, explains next step responsibilities to owner.
-Corrective actions instructions are also mailed via postal to building owner with compliance due date.
+A Cross-Connection Surveyor arrives with I.D. and conducts an exterior and interior inspection.
+The Surveyor documents existing and any potential corrective actions then explains next step responsibilities to the owner.
+Corrective actions instructions are also mailed via the Unites States Postal Service to the building owner with a compliance due date

 Water Customer/Owner contacts Hydrocorp when corrections are made and onsite compliance inspection is scheduled.